Azure-Samples/azureml-basic-workshop/README.md

 ## 3. Train in Cloud
 Now that you’ve confirmed the training code works, train the model in the cloud using an AzureML job.
 Use the train.py and flightdelayweather_ds_clean.csv from the repo (but imagine that you’re training on petabytes of data).
 Try this from both the Studio and the v2 CLI.
+You can create a train.yaml file from Visual Studio Code.

 Look at differences between running locally and logging metrics and submitting a run.
 One example is the training script is saved as as artifact when submitting a run.
 This is helpful for reproducibilty.